nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Ui](images/intro/Ui.png)
 <br>

-5. In the application the box that says `Enter command here ... ` is called the command box.
+5. In the application, the box that says **Enter command here ...** is called the command box.
 This is where you will input in your commands.

-6. The box below the command box is called the `results display box`.
+6. The box below the command box is called the **results display box**.
 This is where the result of your inputted command will be displayed.

 7. Type commands in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try: